Effective Potential for Ultracold Atoms at the Zero-Crossing of a Feshbach Resonance: Introduction

 The systematic inclusion of finite-range effects through derivative terms in zero-range models was begun in the study of nuclear matter decades ago \cite{skyrme1956}.
 Later on the intricacies of the cut-off problems that arise in this respect was considered by many authors both for the relativistic and non-relativistic case (see \cite{phil98} for discussion and references).
 In the context of cold atoms and Feshbach resonances, we need to use a two-channel model \cite{bruun05} in order to take the lowest order finite-range term into account.
-Similar models were already introduced in \cite{kokkelmanns02} and denoted resonance models (see f.x. \cite{braaten08} for a comprehensive review of scattering models for ultracold atoms).
-We note that whereas resonance models treat the closed-channel molecular state as a point boson the model of \cite{bruun05} treats the molecule more naturally as a composite object of two atoms.
-In the end the parameters of the two models turn out to be similarly related to the physical parameters of Feshbach resonances.
+Similar models were already introduced in \cite{kokkelmanns02} and denoted resonance models (see f.x.
+Ref.~\cite{braaten08} for a comprehensive review of scattering models for ultracold atoms).
+We note that whereas resonance models treat the closed-channel molecular state as a point boson the model of Ref.~\cite{bruun05} treats the molecule more naturally as a composite object of two atoms.
+In the end the parameters of the two models turn out to be similarly related to the physical parameters of Feshbach resonances (see for instance the discussion of resonance models in Ref.~\cite{braaten08}).

 In Fig.~(\ref{fig-scat}) we show calculations of scattering length and effective range for the Feshbach resonance at $B=202.1$ G in $^{40}$K in both a coupled-channel model \cite{nygaard06} and in the zero-range model discussed here.
 We see the effective range being roughly constant at resonance and then start to diverge at zero-crossing.
 The zero-range model provides a good approximation to the full calculations and for many-body purposes it is preferable due to its simplicity.
-Whereas the earlier work of \cite{kokkelmanns02} considered the regime close to the resonance, we will be exclusively concerned with zero-crossing.
-To our knowledge the intricacies of this region have not been addressed in the literature in the context of Feshbach resonances.